rtdevx/homelab/PowerShell/WinBootstrap/README.md

 **Setting up Windows Terminal with Starship Cross-Shell Prompt** (*source:* https://starship.rs/)

+Using Functions (currently: Function Starship) to utilize different Cross-Shell Prompts in the future.
+Currently only Starship is supported but I may consider adding Oh My Posh (https://ohmyposh.dev/) in the future.
+Different configurations would have to be applied in *Configure-WindowsTerminal.ps1* to allow multiple scenarios.

 - Install Nerd Fonts (*source:* https://www.nerdfonts.com/) (Invoke-Expression)
 - Install Starhip Cross-Shell Prompt to start with Windows Terminal

+> PowerShell profile can be found under $PROFILE.
+PowerShell and PowerShell ISE have slightly different profiles.
+>
+> If this script is being executed from PowerShell ISE, different $PROFILE will be updated.
+>
+> Enruring that only PowerShell Profile is updated.

 - Add shell icons (*source:* https://www.hanselman.com/blog/my-ultimate-powershell-prompt-with-oh-my-posh-and-the-windows-terminal)
 - Enable IntelliSense (*source:* https://learn.microsoft.com/en-us/powershell/module/psreadline/about/about_psreadline)
 - Apply Starship Configuration